VirtusLab/render/README.md

 As of now, there is a limited Helm 2 Chart compatibility, simple Charts will render just fine.

-To mimic Helm behaviour `--unsafe-ignore-missing-keys` option.
+To mimic Helm behaviour regarding to missing keys use `--unsafe-ignore-missing-keys` option.

 There is no plan to implement full compatibility with Helm, because of unnecessary complexity that would bring.